mgks/Android-SmartWebView/docmd/content/configuration.md

 icon: 'sliders'
 ---

 All core behaviors and feature toggles in Smart WebView are controlled from a single configuration file: `app/src/main/assets/swv.properties`.
-This allows you to customize your app without touching any Java or Gradle code.
+This modern approach separates configuration from code, allowing you to customize your app without touching any Java files.

 ---